chinapedia/wikipedia.abstract.en/Page/Dean_Kamen.md

 Personal life

-Will_I_Am_FIRST.TIF speaking at the 2011 FIRST kickoff at Southern New Hampshire University with Kamen]] His residence is a hexagonal, shed style mansion he dubbed Westwind,[27] located in Bedford, New Hampshire, just outside Manchester.
+speaking at the 2011 FIRST kickoff at Southern New Hampshire University with Kamen]] His residence is a hexagonal, shed style mansion he dubbed Westwind,[27] located in Bedford, New Hampshire, just outside Manchester.
 The house has at least four different levels and is very eclectically conceived, with such things as hallways resembling mine shafts, 1960s novelty furniture, a collection of vintage wheelchairs, spiral staircases and at least one secret passage, an observation tower, a fully equipped machine shop, and a huge cast-iron steam engine which once belonged to Henry Ford built into the multi-story center atrium of the house which Kamen is working to convert into a Stirling engine-powered kinetic sculpture.
 Kamen owns and pilots an Embraer Phenom 300 light jet aircraft[28] and three Enstrom helicopters, including a 280FX, a 480, and a 480B.[29][30][31]
 He regularly commutes to work via his helicopters and had a hangar built into his house.[32]
 In 2016 he piloted a B-2 Spirit bomber at Whiteman AFB, marking the opening of the 2016 FRC World Championship in St. Louis.[33]

 He is the main subject of _Code Name Ginger: the Story Behind Segway and Dean Kamen's Quest to Invent a New World_, a nonfiction narrative book by journalist Steve Kemper published by Harvard Business School Press in 2003 (released in paperback as _Reinventing the Wheel_).[34]